-Excellent Operational Excellent Operational Excellent Prevention and Excellent People Preparedness Response Protection Complete SSRI inspections on premises and significant industrial risk.
+Complete SSRI inspections on premises and significant industrial risk.
 To provide operational intelligence and risk information for all crews at incidents.

 Transition to and complete SiRAH inspections once training has been received.

 Conduct and complete all hydrant surveys.

 Maintain core competencies by attending scheduled core training at the Training & Development Academy.

 Plan training and exercises on local risks, identified through the SSRI process.
-Compete all e-learning packages and achieve the required standard.

 Maintain, test and train with National Resilience High Volume Pump (HVP) asset in conjunction with other LLAR stations to maintain HVP deployment capability.

-Complete daily training in line with the training planner and assess against National and local policy, guidance and procedures.
+Complete daily training in line with the training planner and assess against National and local policy, auidance and procedures.

 Ensure we respond to incidents within the 10 minute response isochrones as detailed in the IRMP.

 Carry out joint training with partner stations, including integrating with new members of the service and incorporating ongoing training using the HVP.

-Maintain core skills through completion of SPA's at 100% Promote a positive health and safety culture at all times ensuring compliance with instructions, identifying and investigating near misses, accidents and injuries.
-Maintain appliances and equipment to ensure operational readiness.
+Promote a positive health and safety culture at all times ensuring compliance with instructions, identifying and investigating near misses, accidents and injuries.

 Utilise the status report to target properties where high risk and vulnerable over 65 community live for prevention activity utilising visits to collate equality and diversity data on our communities.
 Incorporate seasonal themes into prevention activities as identified through local needs, national campaigns and in line with the needs of our diverse community.

 Welcome community groups to utilise station facilities and promote safe and well living to make the community safer.

 Work closely with Community Prevention teams and partners to identify vulnerable members of the community to provide timely interventions.

 Liaise with Arson reduction team to reduce ASB and identify waste materials to reduce ASB fires and support campaigns.

 Undertake SOFSA to provide advice and guidance to ensure compliance with legislation.

 Use the appraisal process to identify personal performance objectives and identify personal development in line with the service values and organisational direction.

-Monitor welfare and wellbeing of individuals and ensure relevant support services are identified and utilised where required to assist in keeping absence levels to a minimum.
+Monitor welfare and wellbeing of individuals and ensure relevant support services are identified and utilised where required to assist in keeping absence levels to a minimum

 Utilise dedicated time and station facilities to complete Physical fitness training.

 Create and promote a positive development culture where people can develop to their full potential.
-Encourage personal development, career progression and promotion on station Embrace and encourage the diverse community and working community we serve to make people safer and healthier.
+Encourage personal development, career progression and promotion on station

+Embrace and encourage the diverse community and working community we serve to make people safer and healthier.

 OUTCOMES are the impact our actions have on the community such as reducing incidents.

-OUTPUTS are the quantifiable things we deliver to ach outcomes for the communities we serve. ieve better Estimated Performance 2018-19 Estimated Target 2019-30 Annual Target 2019/20 ס All Fires 116 157 Site Specific Risk Information (SSRIs) 63 age Accidental Dwelling Fires (ADFs) 10 21 Home Fire Safety Checks (HFSC's) 2019 Anti-Social Behaviour Fires (ASBs) 67 89 Hydrant Surveys 28 03 03 Deliberate Vehicle Fires 6 10 Waste and Fly Tipping 48 RTC's 19 23 Simple Operational Fire Safety Assessments 96 Alert to Mobile 98.1% 95% Prevention Talks 36 AFA in Non Domestic Premises 5 6 Off Station Exercising 2 Domestic Smoke Alarm Actuations 47 36 The targets are based on 5 years performance data We aim, by the delivery of these outcomes, to achieve reductions in deaths and
+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.

+Estimated Performance 2018-19 Estimated Target 2019-30 Annual Target 2019/20 All Fires 116 157 Site Specific Risk Information (SSRIs) 63 Accidental Dwelling Fires (ADFs) 10 21 Home Fire Safety Checks (HFSC's) 2019 Anti-Social Behaviour Fires (ASBs) 67 89 Hydrant Surveys 28 Deliberate Vehicle Fires 6 10 Waste and Fly Tipping 48 RTC's 19 23 Simple Operational Fire Safety Assessments 96 Alert to Mobile 98.1% 95% Prevention Talks 36 AFA in Non Domestic Premises 5 6 Off Station Exercising 2 Domestic Smoke Alarm Actuations 47 36

-The targets are based on 5 years performance data We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our communities
+We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our communities